aaronmee/magi-utilities/README.md

 There are different types of files for the installation of the magi core wallet:

   * All-in-one bash files.
 Those files download everything needed and install the magi wallet.
 Recommended for new users.
+    They can be found under install_magid
     - As of now there are only files for the magi daemon.
     - Those are split between the different architectures.
 Choose the one according to your device.

   * Bash files that complete different subgoals.
 Recommended if you alredy worked with xmg but don't know certain steps.

-Infos on how to install can be found under install_magid/README.md

 magi.conf
 -----